ahmetson/tpl/README.md

-# TPL - Testable pogramming language #
+# **T**estable **P**rogramming **L**anguage#

-TPL - is a string static type, compiling, procedural programming language with turkmen language syntax.
-It's not a just replaced words of Mainstream language with non-english words, but language with new, great syntax understandable to turkmen language speakers.
+TPL is a static type, compiling, procedural programming language.
+It's language with new  grammar understandable to turkmen language speakers.

-TPL means 'testable programming language'.

-## HOW TO RUN TPL PROGRAMS? ##
+## HOW TO RUN? ##

-Program runs via command line.
-Just call 'tpl.exe' with adresses of source code as arguments. final program will be created where tpl.exe was called.
+Program works through command prompt.
+Call 'tpl.exe' with path to the source codes as arguments.
+The executable program will be created where 'tpl.exe' was called from.
+(Name of executable file is first passed argument to the 'tpl.exe'.

-Program name that will be created by TPL made by first passed source code name.

 # DOCUMENTATION #